 Kate has made significant progress this month with bonding and attachment, and major progress with controlling her emotions.
 The first couple of months we spent with her, she was a lot more volatile and angry at times, which was most likely because she was grieving the loss of her friends/caregivers, frustrated with the language barrier, and because she felt out of control in this huge transition.
 (Which is ALL completely understandable of course!
 I would be an emotional wreck if I'd been through what she's experienced!)
 So we've been really encouraged to see her be more calm, less angry and whiny, and less anxious the past few weeks.
 We were also excited to see her using brighter colors when she paints or draws (she'd been using a lot of black since we came home) and coloring in the lines for the very first time since she came home (instead of just scribbling!)
 We've been proud too of how she's been controlling herself and making good decisions even when she gets upset.
-She LOVES to chew gum, and we decided this month that gum gets taken away if she hits/hurts Mama.
-It's been so encouraging to see those instances drop significantly!
+She LOVES to chew gum, and we decided this month that gum privileges are lost if she hits/hurts Mama.
+It's been encouraging to see those instances drop significantly!
 (We have had hardly any time outs this month!)
 And if she slips up she is quick to apologize sincerely.
 She really is such a compassionate and tender-hearted child!

 I feel like we've made some great progress with her bonding with me too.
 She pushes me away less, prefers me occasionally, and has even snuggled with me a few times this month.
 Unfortunately, it's not linear.
 We still have unexpected bad days or even weeks with our relationships.
 We had a few GREAT days this month, that were suddenly followed by 10 days where I wasn't allowed to give her any kisses.
 It broke my Mama heart.
 But even on some of those tough days, she decided she wanted to start holding my hand in bed at night as she's falling asleep - and that was a new, precious thing to me!